grimme-lab/qc2-teaching/doc/scf.rst

    3. Allocate enough space to store all the primitive exponents and coefficients from the expansion for calculating the integrals later.
-   4. Loop over all basis functions, perform the expansion for each and save the resulting primitive Gaussian's to the respective arrays.
+   4. Loop over all basis functions, perform the expansion for each and save the resulting primitive Gaussians to the respective arrays.

 One-Electron Integrals
 ~~~~~~~~~~~~~~~~~~~~~~